 Martin Place: This is the heart of the banking and legal district.
 It's about 10 minutes walk downhill or a quick bus ride to Circular Quay, The Rocks and the Opera House.
 Many museums and public buildings are nearby, including the Hyde Park Barracks.
 Walk through the yard of Sydney Hospital at the top of Martin Place to reach the Art Gallery.

-Circular Quay: There is a modern station at Circular Quay, but it's not on the Eastern Suburbs line - you have to change at Town Hall or Central.
+Circular Quay: There is an elevated station at Circular Quay, but it's not on the Eastern Suburbs line - you have to change at Town Hall or Central.
 This changing trains is usually not worth the effort - the best strategy is to get out at Martin Place and enjoy the walk down the hill.

 From Circular Quay it's a short walk to the Opera House and to a suburb called The Rocks.
-The Museum of Contemporary Art (now free) is just along the waterfront.
+The Museum of Contemporary Art is just along the waterfront.
 The Justice and Police Museum and the Museum of Sydney are just up the hill.
-The harbour ferries depart from Circular Quay.
+Harbour ferries including the Manly ferry depart from Circular Quay.

 Kings Cross: Up the escalator to the night life, strip joints and many backpacker hotels.
 Visually stimulating with lots of other people to look at.
 Also very pleasant in the day time - thousands of people actually live in the Cross and there are many good eateries to choose from.
 It's busy and a bit sleazy (actually very sleazy) on Friday and Saturday nights, but for many from the suburbs that's the attraction.